Part I: The Commercial Cannabis Industry and How it Impacts Communities

 As stated in one of my favorite Star Wars movies, “Whenever there is the presence of darkness, the light rises to meet it.”

-The more familiar you become with the CBD, Hemp and Cannabis industry, the more you’ll realize there are many brands that are top-rated.
+The more familiar you become with the CBD, Hemp and Cannabis industry, the more you’ll realize many brands are top-rated.
 They separate from the pack by providing 3rd party independent lab results on their labels.
-But they also go above and beyond in terms of transparency, community engagement, and continued advocacy.
+But they also go above and beyond regarding transparency, community engagement, and continued advocacy.

 According to New Frontier Data, the sale of legal cannabis is projected to expand at a 14% annual growth rate over the next six years.
 That means the sale of cannabis and its related products will surpass $24 billion by the year 2025.

-In most states across the country, medical marijuana serves as a natural and viable alternative to traditional medicine when managing numerous conditions like chronic pain or seizures.
+In most states nationwide, medical marijuana serves as a natural and viable alternative to traditional medicine when managing numerous conditions like chronic pain or seizures.
 Additionally, marijuana (now that it’s decriminalized in many states) is poised to be the most preferred legal recreational substance behind alcohol and caffeine.